How To Identify The Most Common Bee Species

 Numbers of bees in a colony vary; small colonies may number a couple of thousand whereas a very large colony can be 50,000 individual bees.

 There is a difference between a wild honey bee nest and a bee hive.
-A bee hive is a structure (normally made from wood) which honey bees nest is contained in.
-The nest is artificially manipulated by the beekeeper so as it can be managed easily.
+A bee hive is a structure (normally made from wood) which a honey bees nest is contained in.
+The nest is artificially manipulated by the beekeeper so it can be managed easily.

 Honey bees collect pollen which is visible on the bee's hind legs as they return to the nest.
 Honey bees also collect nectar which they store and turn into honey.
 They make and store a surplus of honey which they use over the winter months.

 Genetics play an important role in the temperament of colony.
 Honey bees can sting and due to the numbers of individuals they can be the most dangerous of the bee species.

 If you have had a honey bee swarm arrive, please look at our honey bee swarm collectors page to find your local swarm collector.

 If you have an established honey bee colony living inside your property, please look at our bee removal page to see what can be done.

 Bumble bees are black, round and very fluffy.
 There are several different species of bumble bees varying in size.
 The numbers of Bumble Bees in a colony are quite small; generally between 50 - 100 individuals.

 Bumble bees collect pollen which they feed to their young.
 Bumble bees do make a small amount honey; just enough to feed themselves through the summer.The three most common bumble bees are:

 - White tail Bumble bee (Bombus lucorum).
 These are large bumble bees and as their name suggests, they have a white bum.
 Generally these bees are very placid and only sting in self defence.